EivindArvesen/prm/README.md

 When you activate a new project, prm automatically stops any active projects.
 When a project is deactivated, prm changes the working directory back to the path you were originally on before starting your first project.

+Adding and editing projects will open the associated start- and stop-scripts in your editor (as defined by the `$EDITOR` environment variable).

 ## Why?
 I found myself missing project management features (like those seen in text editors and IDEs) on the terminal.